Dessin cafetière italienne

 Kettle

-Grinder (if coffee beans)
+Mill(if using coffee beans)

 Hob

-Recommended water : filtered water
+Recommended water: filtered water

-Grind: fine (a little coarser than espresso)
+Grind:fine (a bit coarser than espresso)

-Step 1: Grind the coffee to a fine grind, similar to fine salt.
+Step 1:Grind the coffee to a fine grind, similar to fine salt.

-Step 3: Pour the coffee into the filter holder and fill it to the brim.
+Step 3Pour the coffee into the filter holder (= the funnel) and fill it to the brim.
 Tap the edges to even out the surface, without tamping.

-Step 4: Pour hot water into the reservoir up to the safety valve.
-This allows the water to heat up and rise very quickly in the coffee maker, limiting the contact time between the water and the coffee and thus reducing bitterness in the cup.
+Step 4:Pour the water (hot if using a kettle) into the reservoir (the bottom part of the Italian coffee maker) up to the level of the safety valve.
+This allows the water to heat up and rise very quickly into the coffee maker, limiting the contact time between the water and the coffee and thus reducing bitterness in the cup.

-Step 6: Place the moka pot over low heat with the lid open to monitor the extraction.
+Step 6:Place the moka pot over low heat with the lid open, in order to monitor the extraction.

-Step 7: When the coffee starts to flow, reduce the heat and count for about 1 minute before removing.
-(When the coffee no longer flows evenly and starts to foam, this is the signal)
+Step 7:When the coffee starts to flow, reduce the heat and wait about 1 minute before removing it from the heat.
+(When the coffee no longer flows evenly and starts to foam, that's the signal.)

 ~ Freshly ground coffee will consistently provide a much better tasting experience.